DaniyarKasymajnov/marketplace/README.md

 # Marketplace
-A marketplace for handmade products manly for the Kazakh market
+A marketplace for handmade products mainly for the Kazakh market